floriangosse/redux-patterns/reducers/reset-reducer.md

 # Reset Reducer

-A reset reducer is a command pattern to conditionaly reset a reducers state.
-One solution is to implement it directly in the the affected reducer.
+A reset reducer is a command pattern to conditionaly reset a reducer's state.
+One solution is to implement it directly in the affected reducer.
 Here is an example:

 ```js
 function reducer (state = initialState, action) {